Undergraduate General Education Requirements

 Undergraduate students must fulfill the following general education course requirements to meet the goals of the liberal arts foundation of learning:

-• One course in literary inquiry
+• One literature course

-• One course in aesthetic awareness
+• One art course

-• One course in scientific inquiry
+• One history course

-• One course in historical understanding
+• One philosophy course

 More Information